2023 Go With That Magazine Topics

 EMDRIA communications should be informative and action-oriented.
 We want to inspire our members to pursue their passion for EMDR therapy by expanding their knowledge and usage of EMDR.
 In writing content, keep in mind these personalities:

-- a counselor who is new to EMDR and interested in learning how she can use her newly acquired training
+- A counselor who is new to EMDR and interested in learning how she can use her newly acquired training

-- a seasoned psychologist who has practiced EMDR therapy for several years and feels comfortable in their knowledge of EMDR.
+- A seasoned psychologist who has practiced EMDR therapy for several years and feels comfortable in their knowledge of EMDR.

 Author Guidelines